Tehhs/notebook/README.md

 * Spotify join friends listening session
 * GPT from the ground up
 * Brimstone Lineup bruteforcer
 * Chrome Extension to Hide youtube videos
+* DLL that tampers with all call instructions in a program and re-routes the calls to a sub-routine